GCBallesteros/NotebookNavigator.nvim/README.md

 - `add_cell_before`: Same as above (deprecated).
 - `split_cell`: Add a cell marker at the current line effectively splitting the cell.

+## Contributors

+A list of contributors can be found on `contributors.txt`.

+Special shoutout to `@cnrobertson` who contributed a significant number of features, some of which are not reflected on the commit history.